BoredApe8461/Coretime-Mock/README.md

     -   Description: Specify an account on the coretime chain.
 When specified the program will transfer a mock region to this account.

+7.  `--mintXcRegions <string>`:

+    -   Description: Mints a couple of mock xc-regions.
+Convenient for testing the market functionality.

 **Example: Testing contracts related stuff only:**